-Subliminal messages or ‘subliminal stimuli’ are well known in popular culture for its power to influence people or evoke an emotional response without an individual being aware or conscious of the stimulus.
-Today we’re going to explore what subliminal messages are and if they really work.
+Subliminal messages or ‘subliminal stimuli’ are well known in popular culture for their power to evoke an emotional response without an individual being aware or conscious of it.
+Today we’re going to explore what subliminal messages are and if such methods actually work.

 What Are Subliminal Messages?

-Subliminal messages (or subliminal stimuli) are sensory related stimuli below a persons level of conscious perception.
-The two most prominent types used are visual stimuli and audio stimuli.
-Visual based subliminal messages are images which are quickly flashed before the brain has time to process them, or are flashed and masked, which also interrupts processing by the brain.
+Subliminal messages are sensory related stimuli that are aimed below a persons level of conscious perception.
+The two most common types are visual stimuli and audio stimuli.
+Visual-based subliminal messages are images which are quickly flashed before the brain has time to process them, or are flashed and masked, which also interrupts processing by the brain.
 Audio subliminal stimuli may be played below audible volumes, or similarly masked by other sounds and noises, or recorded backwards in a process called backmasking.

 First described and published in 1897 by E.W.
-Scripture, ‘subliminal messages’ didn’t really become controversial until 1957 when adverting companies and marketers began to laud its potential use in persuasion to attract business clients.
+Scripture, subliminal messages didn’t really become controversial until 1957 when adverting companies and marketers began to laud its use in influencing and attracting potential business clients.
 They claimed that this new form of advertising could manipulate potential customers into purchasing their products by subconsciously triggering a response, action or feeling.